Evidence‑Backed Benefits of Babywearing

 Toddler Co-Regulation

-Wearing toddlers models calm interaction and helps them regulate their emotions.
+Rseponsive parenting and physical closeness can help toddlers with emotional regulation.
 Many children even ask to be worn when overwhelmed.

 → Feldman et al., 2011